mvysny/mvysny.github.io/_posts/2022-10-7-grid-and-broken-equals.md

 ## The Problem of the Selection

 The selection in Vaadin is internally represented as a `Set` of `Person`.
-And you should already hear an alarm bell: never place objects with broken equals()/hashCode() into a Set.
+And you should already hear an alarm bell: never place objects with broken `equals()/hashCode()` into a `Set`.
 True, but let's take a look what exactly happens.

 What will happen in `grid.asSingleSelect().setValue(jim);` is that Vaadin will create a `Set` holding just one item: `jim`, and will store that as a selection, then it will pass it to the client-side.

 We can't pass in `Person`s directly to the client-side, we know that already.
-We unfortunately can not calculate the row index only from the `Person` instance alone anymore.
+We unfortunately can not calculate the row index only from the `Person` instance alone.
 That is the primary reason why Grid uses the ID mechanism and the `KeyMapper` instead of row indices.

 What Grid will do is that it will turn `Set<Person>` into a `List<Integer>`